 A Dense System of Random Fracture Corridors.
-As our first example of a fractured media, we consider the 2D system of fractures presented in Fig. 4.
-The system of 200 linear fractures was constructed randomly and then discretized on a 800×800 Cartesian grid.
+As our first example of a fractured media, we consider the 2D system of fractures presented in Fig. 3.
+The system of 200 linear fractures was constructed randomly and then discretized on a $800 \times 800$ Cartesian grid.
 The permeability value in the fractures is set to 50 darcies, whereas the permeability of the isotropic, homogeneous background field is 500 mD.
 The reservoir is produced using a quarter-five spot pattern with an injector in the top-left corner and a producer in the bottom-right corner.
-The grid was coarsened to 80×80 blocks using a standard flow-based diagonal upscaling procedure (prescribed unit pressure drop in the axial direction, no-flow conditions at the other boundaries); see the right-hand plots in Fig. 4.
+The grid was coarsened to $80 \times 80$ blocks using a flow-based diagonal upscaling procedure; see the right-hand plots in Fig. 3.

 To test the accuracy of our multiscale-streamline method, we compare saturations after 100 and 300 days.
-Fig. 5 shows the reference water saturations computed directly on the 800×800 grid along with saturations obtained from the upscaled 80×80 grid with permeabilities computed by (i) standard flow-based diagonal upscaling, and (ii) geometrical upscaling.
-In the upscaled results, the fine-scale features are smeared away, and the injected fluid propagation is significantly slower than in the reference
+Fig. 4 shows the reference water saturations computed directly on the $800 \times 800$ grid along with saturations obtained from the upscaled $80 \times 80$ grid.
+In the upscaled results, the fine-scale features are smeared away, and the injected fluid propagation is significantly slower than in the reference case.
+The fractured system is rather dense in this test, and therefore the uniform $800 \times 800$ grid was chosen as the fine grid for the multiscale approach.
+For the coarse grid, we follow the suggestion made by Aarnes et al. (2006b).
+That is,

-Fig. 5-The color plots show the saturation at t=100 days (top) and t=300 days (bottom).
+Fig. 4-The color plots show the saturation at t=100 days (top) and t=300 days (bottom).
 The left column is the reference solution on the 800×800 grid, the middle column is the upscaled problem (flow-based diagonal upscaling), and the right column is the multiscale-streamline solution.
-The graph shows the water cut: reference solution in green, multiscale solution in red, geometrical upscaling in blue, and flow-based diagonal upscaling in magenta.
+The graph shows the water cut: reference solution in magenta, multiscale solution in cyan, geometrical upscaling in blue, and flow-based diagonal upscaling in yellow.

-case.
-The fractured system is rather dense in this test, and therefore the uniform 800×800 grid was chosen as the fine grid for the multiscale approach.
-For the coarse grid, we follow the suggestion made by Aarnes et al. (2006b).
-That is, we start with the 80×80 grid used in the upscaling and add extra coarse blocks to represent the fractures so that the union of all fine cells in fractures is split into coarse blocks by the boundaries between the blocks of the 80×80 upscaling grid.
-The results of this multiscale approach are shown in the right column of Fig. 5, from which we see that the multiscale-streamline solver is able to predict the fine-scale features of the reference solution quite well.
+we start with the $80 \times 80$ grid used in the upscaling and add extra coarse blocks to represent the fractures so that the union of all fine cells in fractures is split into coarse blocks by the boundaries between the blocks of the $80 \times 80$ upscaling grid.
+The results of this multiscale approach are shown in the right column of Fig. 4, from which we see that the multiscale-streamline solver is able to predict the fine-scale features of the reference solution quite well.

-The water-cut curves are compared in the graph in Fig. 5.
+The water-cut curves are compared in the graph in Fig. 4.
 Although the water cut of the multiscale solution does not coincide with the reference solution, the correct breakthrough time and the qualitative behavior makes it more attractive than the water cuts from the two upscaling methods.

 SPE 10 with Fracture Corridors.
-Next we consider a 3D example constructed from the upper seventeen (Tarbert) layers from Model 2 of the SPE 10 benchmark (Christie and Blunt 2001).
+Next we consider a 3D example constructed from 17 layers from Model 2 of the SPE 10 (Christie and Blunt 2001).
 This model is repeated periodically three times in the x-direction, giving a model with $180 \times 220 \times 17$ cells.
 Additionally, there are six fracture corridors added to the reservoir model (Montaron et al. 2007).
 We place one injector in the middle and producers at the corners of each periodicity part.
 Altogether there are three injectors and eight producers and, as in the original setup, we consider an injection period of 2,000 days.